Zero-nnkn/-Coursera-Virtual-Reality-Specialization/Introduction to Virtual Reality/VR hardware and history.md

 2. Head tracking: Track position and rotation
 3. Controller: Track postion and rotaion of hand + navigation
 4. In fact, none of the mobile devices currently come with position tracking (head and controller)

+# History
+1. VR in the Analogue Age
+2. VR in the Digital Age